 AMP, or, Accelerated Mobile Pages, creates lightweight versions of web pages to help them load faster on a mobile device.
 AMP works with Google to prioritize results in mobile searches.

 Squarespace structures product information so Google can display additional information in rich search results.
 These search results can include the product name, a product image, description, price range, availability, and product page URL.

 Built-in mobile optimization

-Today, mobile-friendly sites are search-engine friendly sites.
-As long as you don’t disable your mobile style or overload your site with too much content, your site is ready to be found in mobile searches.
+Google's technology gives mobile-optimized sites a higher priority in search results.
+As such, all mobile-friendly Squarespace sites are also search-engine friendly.
+As long as you don’t disable mobile styles or overload your site with too much content, your site is ready to be found in mobile searches.

 Built-in meta tags

 HTML <meta> tags in a site's code help search engines identify a site's titles and page descriptions.
 Meta titles and descriptions may appear in search results, depending on what visitors are searching for.

 Squarespace automatically adds meta tags to your site from these SEO settings:

 - SEO titles - Creates meta title tags for individual pages and collection items.